IBM Cloud Docs

 SRC is only supported for AIX and IBM i virtual machines.

-A system reference code (SRC) is a set of eight alphanumeric characters that identifies the name of the system component that detects, the error codes, and the reference code that describes the error condition.
+A system reference code (SRC) is a set of eight alphanumeric characters that identifies the name of the system component that detects the error codes and the reference code.
+The error codes and the reference code describe the error condition.
 When the Power Virtual Server instance detects a problem, an SRC number is displayed along with a timestamp in the Server details page.
 You can use the SRC to resolve the issue yourself.
 If you are contacting support to resolve a problem, the SRC number might help the hardware service provider better understand the problem and to provide the solution.

 Off-premises For an IBM i VM, the SRC number can be progress code, operation code, or software code.
 For more information, see the System Reference Code list in the IBM i documentation.
 For AIX VM instances, the SRC numbers are progress codes that provide information about the stages that are involved in powering on and performing initial program load (IPL).
 AIX SRCs refresh once in 2 minutes.
 For more information, see AIX IPL progress codes.